Deportation of Kilmar Abrego Garcia: Sen. Van Hollen's trip to El Salvador and meeting with Abrego Garcia

-In an April 13 letter to Milena Mayorga, the Salvadoran ambassador to the US, Senator Chris Van Hollen of Maryland requested a meeting with Bukele during his visit to the United States the next day, to discuss Abrego Garcia's return.
+In an April 13 letter to Milena Mayorga, the Salvadoran ambassador to the U.S., Senator Chris Van Hollen of Maryland requested a meeting with Bukele during his visit to the United States the next day, to discuss Abrego Garcia's return.
 The meeting did not occur, and on April 16, Van Hollen traveled to El Salvador from the United States with the intention of visiting Abrego Garcia in prison to assess his health and to meet with representatives of the Salvadoran government in an effort to obtain his release.

 At a press conference later that day, Van Hollen said that he had met with El Salvador's vice president, Félix Ulloa, who told him that the senator had not given sufficient advance notice to arrange a visit with Abrego Garcia.
-When Van Hollen asked whether he could return the following week, or if either he or Abrego Garcia's wife could speak with him by phone, Ulloa suggested he direct those requests to the US Embassy.
-Van Hollen said that he asked why Abrego Garcia was being held at CECOT even though he had not been convicted of any crimes in either the US or El Salvador, and described Ulloa's response as "the Trump administration is paying El Salvador, the government of El Salvador to keep him at CECOT."
+When Van Hollen asked whether he could return the following week, or if either he or Abrego Garcia's wife could speak with him by phone, Ulloa suggested he direct those requests to the U.S. Embassy.
+Van Hollen said that he asked why Abrego Garcia was being held at CECOT even though he had not been convicted of any crimes in either the U.S. or El Salvador, and described Ulloa's response as "the Trump administration is paying El Salvador, the government of El Salvador to keep him at CECOT."

 On April 17, Salvadoran officials brought Abrego Garcia to meet Van Hollen at his hotel.
 Abrego Garcia was provided with non-prison clothes and a cap to cover his head, which had been shaved by the prison.
 According to Van Hollen, Abrego Garcia told him during that meeting that he had been moved from CECOT to a prison in Santa Ana, El Salvador, eight days before, and that his experience at CECOT "traumatized" him.
 The DOJ later said that the Santa Ana facility is the Centro Industrial Penitentiary.